notlelouch/rimshot/README.md

-this is a nft generating project made with solidity and ERC-721 non fungible token standard
+Rimshot is a nft generating project made with solidity and ERC-721 non fungible token standard